Your Last Will and Testament

 How much does it all cost?

-There are certain matters where we are able to charge a flat fee, such as drafting a simple Will.
-The fees start as follows:
+There are certain matters where we are able to charge a flat fee, such as drafting a Last Will and Testament.
+We offer discounts for estate planning packages.
+Please see our Value Based Flat Fees page for the types of services we will charge flat fees for.

 Who shall I talk to?